Subleading logarithmic behavior in the parquet formalism: Acknowledgments

 \section{Acknowledgments}

-We thank Anxiang Ge, Dominik Kiese, Benedikt Schneider, Nepomuk Ritz, Xin Chen, and Eugen Dizer for insightful discussions.
+We thank Anxiang Ge, Dominik Kiese, Severin Jakobs, Benedikt Schneider, Nepomuk Ritz, Xin Chen, and Eugen Dizer for insightful discussions.
 Moreover, we thank Lei Zhang and Emanuel Gull for support with the analytical continuation of our data.
 This research is part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
 We acknowledge funding for M.G.\ from the International Max Planck Research School for Quantum Science and Technology (IMPRS-QST), for R.S.\ funding from the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy EXC 2181/1–390900948 (the Heidelberg STRUCTURES Excellence Cluster), and for J.v.D.\ funding from the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy EXC-2111 (Project No.\ 390814868) and the grant LE 3883/2-2.
 The Flatiron Institute is a division of the Simons Foundation.
-The numerical simulations were performed on the Linux clusters at the Leibniz Supercomputing Center.
+The numerical simulations were performed on the Linux clusters at the Leibniz Supercomputing Center with support by grant INST 86/1885-1 FUGG of the Deutsche Forschungsgemeinschaft (DFG).